wget/debian-package-openssh-initramfs/README.md

 Find a way to make that damn PAM modules work.

-We tried to copy the files from the packages `libpam-runtime`, `libpam-modules`, `libpam-modules-bin`, files contained in `/etc/pam.d/*` and thos ein `/lib/XXX-linux-gnu/pam*` without much success, the system was still complaining with errors like `"Failed none for invalid user root"`.
+We tried to copy the files from the packages `libpam-runtime`, `libpam-modules`, `libpam-modules-bin`, files contained in `/etc/pam.d/*` and those in `/lib/XXX-linux-gnu/pam*` without much success, the system was still complaining with errors like `"Failed none for invalid user root"`.

 ## License